vlad-shev/styleguide/mypyguide.md

     represented by big_table.
 Silly things may happen if other_silly_variable is not None.

-    Args:
-        big_table: An open Bigtable Table instance.
+    :param big_table: An open Bigtable Table instance.
-        keys: A sequence of strings representing the key of each table row to fetch.
+    :param keys: A sequence of strings representing the key of each table row to fetch.
-        other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.
+    :param other_silly_variable: Another optional variable, that has a much longer name than the other args, and which does nothing.

-    Returns:
-        A dict mapping keys to the corresponding table row data fetched.
+    :return: A dict mapping keys to the corresponding table row data fetched.
 Each row is represented as a tuple of strings.
 For
         example: